1. Bottom-Up Enthusiasm

 Najat Khan, Ph.D., Chief Data Science Officer, Janssen R&D and co-chair of the Johnson & Johnson Data Science Council (JJDSC), pointed out that the structure of the event itself reflected that bottom-up support, too.

 “We asked our data scientists and data science practitioners to come up with the agenda for the event,” Najat said.
-“We wanted to know, 'What would you like to talk about?
-What would be truly meaningful for you that is usually never discussed?' as opposed to, 'Here's the panel, sit down and listen.'"
+“We wanted to know, ‘What would you like to talk about?
+What would be truly meaningful for you that usually isn’t discussed?’
+As opposed to: ‘Here’s the panel.
+Sit down and listen.’”

 You have to be unafraid to tackle some of the most difficult problems of our time, using data science to reimagine how we discover and develop medicines for patients.
-And that means not only solving problems differently, but being able to see and develop leaders and talented individuals who might not look like your traditional data scientist.
+And that means not only solving problems differently, but seeing and developing leaders and talented individuals who might not look like your traditional data scientist.

-The focus on day one: career pathways.
-For attendees, that meant getting tactical and addressing tough questions like:
+The focus on day one of our Women in Data Science Summit was career pathways.
+For attendees, that meant getting tactical while addressing tough questions like:

-- How should you talk to your manager about promotions?
+- How should you talk to your manager about promotions or salary?

-- How and when should you speak up if you aren’t getting the recognition you deserve?
+- What’s the right course of action when you feel like you aren’t getting the recognition you deserve?

-- Why are women sometimes hesitant to speak up in a room full of men (or as Geetanjali Gamel, Senior Director of Workforce Analytics, quipped, “in a Zoom full of men”)?
+- Why are women sometimes reluctant to speak up in a room full of men (or “a Zoom full of men,” as Geetanjali Gamel, Senior Director of Workforce Analytics, quipped)?

-There aren’t easy answers to any of these questions, of course, but Katie said that was part of the point.
-“The goal was to dive into really difficult conversations."
+There probably aren’t one-size-fits-all answers to these questions, but Katie observed that was partly the point.
+“The goal was just to dive into these really difficult conversations,” she said.

 Sometimes people say, ‘Well, you know, there just aren’t that many women coming up in the pipeline right now.’
 But that kind of thinking is just not acceptable at this point in time.
 In our group, depending on where we are in hiring, anywhere between 40% and 60% of data scientists are women.

-Day two of the summit included an all-star lineup of internal and external panelists: leaders in data science not only from Johnson & Johnson, but also Google, Amazon, IBM and elsewhere, all of them women.
+Day two of the summit included an all-star lineup of internal and external panelists: not only leaders in data science from Johnson & Johnson, but Google, Amazon, IBM and elsewhere, all of them women.

 And that mix of perspectives was very much by design, as Katie explained.

 “By bringing in these diverse external points of view, we were able to look at the experiences of women in data science more holistically, from multiple angles.
-What's it like to be a woman in data science in a tech company right now?
-How is that different from being in a pharmaceutical company or a medical devices company?
-We really wanted everyone to be able to see a little bit of themselves to help them find their own path forward.”
+What’s it like to be a woman in data science at a tech company, for example, versus a pharmaceutical company or a medical devices company?
+We really wanted everyone to be able to see a little bit of themselves in order to help them find their own paths forward.”

-Katie added, “It’s really valuable for women to hear other female leaders talk through how they’ve successfully navigated similar challenges in their careers.”
+Katie added, “It’s really valuable for women to hear other female leaders talk about how they successfully navigated similar challenges in their careers.”

 I told my manager that I wanted to be Director of Analytics, and my manager said, ‘But there’s no such position as “Director of Analytics” within our organization!’
 I said, ‘Well, then we can create one.’